montimaj/PROJECT_QR/README.md

 Modify the String object'filePath' in GenQR.java accordingly.

 QRCodeScanner is the source for the android app.
 BarcodeScanner app by Zxing must be installed alongside this app.
-The app can also be used to generate the public key and digital signature of local files that exist on the phone.
+The app can also be used to generate QRCode from different files alongside the generation of public key and digital signature of local files that exist on the phone.

 3072-bit key has been used to implement RSA!